jc-johnson/Logistics-Application/README.md

 # Logistics-Application
 SE 450

-Running main() in Run.java runs the whole program.
+Main() in Run.java runs the whole program.